Menu

 Our Workforce

-Our workforce is predominately male and out of 868 employees reported 78.5% are male.
-This percentage is slightly higher than reported for 2021 (78%).
+Our workforce is predominately male, and out of 978 colleagues reported 82% are male, and only 18% are female.
+This percentage is noticeably higher than reported for 2022 (78.5%).

 Mean and Median Pay Gap